 Remove Bolts – Remove carburetor fasteners

-Remove Links – Turn carburetor sideways to aid choke and governor lever release.
-Picture Take picture of control lever locations and gasket orientations.
+Remove Links – Turn the carburetor sideways to aid choke and governor lever release.
+Picture Take a picture of control lever locations and gasket orientations.

 How To Tear Down Carburetor